quoteboxqa/api/source/includes/_recipient.md

 400 Badrequest - { validation related errors }
 </aside>

-## Get recipient
+## Get

-This endpoint will get a recipient.
+This endpoint will get a recipient (person).

+This endpoint resembles a scenario when an user wants to view/edit an existing recipient (person).

 > The request should return the following JSON